Kadaire/K-Tech-Industrial-of-Mars/README.md

 The Small-Block series is another entry level competitor to the MPDG market costing slightly more but producing almost 2x the power of the RTG.
 The Big-Block series is designed to be the answer to all your power generation needs.

 Mod notes:

 This mod simply aims to add a new MPDG system to the game.
 The entry level option, "Micro-Block" series RTG.
+The Upgrade level, "Small-Block" series MPDG.

+An optional download for the end game "Big-Block" model MPDG which installs as a separate mod due to being considerably stronger than any vanilla MPDG.
+This does NOT require you to use the main "K-Tech Industrial Block series" MPDG mod, it works as a standalone or can be loaded with my other mods.

 ## Information:
 - Adds a new MPDG: `K-T Industrial Micro-Block RTG`